Leesa vs. Tempur-Pedic Mattress Comparison

 Motion isolation is a desirable mattress characteristic especially for couples or anyone who regularly shares a mattress with someone else (or even a pet!).
 Motion isolation prevents the movement on one part of the bed from being felt strongly on other parts of the bed.

 Tempur-Pedic mattresses have fantastic motion isolation properties.
 They are among the best choices available for people who prioritize motion isolation because of the way that memory foam compresses and contours.
-The Leesa mattress is good at motion isolation, but the added bounce in the Avena foam and the more limited sink both mean that more motion is transferred than on the Tempur-Pedic beds.
+The Leesa mattress is good at motion isolation, but the added bounce in the Premium Foam and the more limited sink both mean that more motion is transferred than on the Tempur-Pedic beds.
 The motion isolation from the Leesa is enough for most couples, but for sleepers who are easily disrupted by movement, the Tempur-Pedic beds have an edge.

 To keep the body aligned, a mattress has to be responsive, which means that it contours to the body.
 Contouring in this context refers to how effectively the comfort layer of a mattress compresses in response to the amount of pressure that is applied at different points of the mattress.
 A mattress that can give more cushioning to the shoulders and hips is more likely to be able to keep the spine aligned and prevent issues with back pain.